arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/21.packaging-labeling-app-note/content.md

 ![Packaging and Labeling System](assets/Rung23.png)

-- `pickOperation`: This indicate that the system is ready, an object is detected in the picking area, and a box is present in the packing area.
+- `pickOperation`: This indicates that the system is ready, an object is detected in the picking area, and a box is present in the packing area.
 - `MOVE`: Each `MOVE block` assigns the value 80 to `setPositionAxisZ`, positioning the Z-axis at this specified coordinate.
 - `ackTargetReachedAxisX`: This variable is used to confirm acknowledgment that the X-axis has reached its target.
 - `ackTargetReachedAxisY`: This variable is used to confirm acknowledgment that the Y-axis has reached its target.